Distinct neutrino signatures and onset condition of quark deconfinement in accretion-induced collapse of white dwarfs: Introduction

-In this Letter, we present the first seconds-long general relativistic neutrino-radiation simulations of the AIC systems that employ realistic hadron-quark hybrid EOSs to explore the possibilities of the occurrence of first-order PT, the existence of deconfined quark matter and the properties of hybrid stars.
+In this work, we present the first seconds-long general relativistic neutrino-radiation simulations of the AIC systems that employ realistic hadron-quark hybrid EOSs to explore the influence first-order QCD PT, the existence of deconfined quark matter and the properties of hybrid stars.

+Unlike the isolated neutron star setups adopted in Ref.~\cite{Lin:2005zda,Mallick:2020bdc}, our super-Chandrasekhar mass WD model follows the collapse and formation of a PNS embedded in an accreting envelope.
+This leads to a strongly nonequilibrium environment with evolving density, temperature, and electron fraction regulated by neutrino transport, which is absent in equilibrium neutron star configurations.
+As a result, the PT in our work is determined self-consistently by the collapse dynamics rather than imposed on a preexisting neutron star.

+This paper is structured as follows.
+In Sec.~\ref{sec:setup}, we present our numerical setup.
+Our main results are presented in Sec.~\ref{sec:results}, followed by a discussion of future research directions in Sec.~\ref{sec:discussion}.